top of page

 Contact me at:

-I'm an active member of both the GRAVITY Collaboration, which studies the Sgr A* in the near infrared as well as member of the Event Horizon Telescope Collaboration (EHTC) which studies Sgr A* and other black holes at radio frequencies.
+I'm an active member of both the GRAVITY Collaboration, which studies Sgr A* in the near-infrared as well as a member of the Event Horizon Telescope Collaboration (EHTC), which studies Sgr A* and other black holes at radio frequencies.
 I joined the EHTC in 2023.

-In both collaborations I am heavy involved in data calibration.
-I develope calibration strategies, both on a more conceptional level as well as on producing data products which can be used for interpretation.
+In both collaborations, I am heavily involved in data calibration.
+I develop calibration strategies, both on a more conceptual level and in producing data products that can be used for interpretation.

-I've contributed substainly to a novel method called dual-beam astrometry, which allows to track stars in the Galactic Center over large distances.
-This was instrumental in the detection of a so called Schwarzschild Precession of the star S2, a prediction of Einstein's General Relativity.
+I've contributed substantially to a novel method called dual-beam astrometry, which allows the tracking of stars in the Galactic Center over large distances.
+This was instrumental in the detection of the so-called Schwarzschild Precession of the star S2, a prediction of Einstein's General Relativity.

-In the EHT I've been leading efforts for the integration of the NOEMA into the VLBI array, which has joined observations for the first time in 2021.
-This will allow to get even sharper observations of the event horizon's of Sgr A* & M87.
-For this work, I have won the EHT Early Career Adward - twice.
+In the EHTC, I've been leading efforts to integrate of the NOEMA into the VLBI array, which joined observations for the first time in 2021.
+This will allow us to obtain even sharper observations of the event horizons of Sgr A* & M87.
+For this work, I have won the EHT Early Career Award - twice.
+The M87* results have been published in Fall 2025.

-In January 2025, an international team of researchers and I published a paper on the first detection of a flare of Sgr A* in the Mid-Infrared using the James Webb Space Telescope.
-The paper was published in Astrophysical Journal Letters, and was first presented at 245th AAS Meeting in Maryland.
+In January 2025, an international team of researchers and I published a paper on the first detection of a flare from Sgr A* in the mid-infrared using the James Webb Space Telescope.
+The paper was published in Astrophysical Journal Letters, and was first presented at the 245th AAS Meeting in Maryland.
 Several press releases are available, including from my home institute.
 Some more details on these results are available here.

-Starting April 2025, I will start as an Alexander von Humboldt Feodor Lynen Fellow at the Canadian Institute for Theoretical Astrophysics (CITA) at the UofT in Toronto to work on observations and models of accretion flows like that of Sgr A*.
+Since April 2025, I am an Alexander von Humboldt Feodor Lynen Fellow at the Canadian Institute for Theoretical Astrophysics (CITA) at the UofT in Toronto to work on observations and models of accretion flows like that of Sgr A*.

 Publications